Chip-Biscuit/102-Dalmatians-PC-Controller-Support/README.md

 # Credits
 Credit to Elisha Riedlinger for the base wrapper and 13 AG.

-Brought to you by Fix Enhancers - https://fixenhancers.wixsite.com/fix-enhancers
+Brought to you by Chip

 # Chip-Biscuit
 “Creating compatibility fixes and enhancements for legacy PC games.”